duenf33/what-i-learned-in-week-3/README.md

 The good thing about this is to picture the flow of your code in order to have a broad display of your idea.<br>

 > ( ***On a side note***.
-I tried to use a links from slack showing this picture above, but I was not able to, so i had to download the picture in order to display it.
+I tried to use a links from slack showing this picture above, but I was not able to do, so I had to download the picture in order to display it.
 There seems to be some sort of limitation with slack link, similarly with google drive shared pictures.<br>
-I thought it would be a good point to make since thats what we do...
+I thought it would be a good point to make since that's what we do...
 Explore. )

 Going back to the topic.
 Here below is a flow chart I made.
-It is not the greatest and it does not follow the right techniques of flow chart, however, it was able to let me see the big picture of my code ⇲<br>
+It is not the greatest and it does not follow the right techniques of a flow chart, however, it was able to let me see the big picture of my code ⇲<br>

 ![my flow chart](week3/my-flow-chart.jpg)

 The blue lines are not loop lines.
 They are there just to reference the instruction number that were given to us.<br>
-I tried to do my code without a flow chart and I've noticed I was forgetting the previews steps and I was getting slightly confused and spending more of time going back to the beginning of my code.
+I tried to do my code without a flow chart and I've noticed I was forgetting the previews steps and I was getting slightly confused and spending more of my time going back to the beginning of my code.
 Then I decided to do the flowchart and it was a lot easier to actually see the flow of my logic and by the time I had to code it, it was very easy to do so.

 ---